ngivan2004/subwaybuilder-patcher/readme.md

 # SubwayBuilder Patcher

+## Update from ngivan2004: I have vibe coded in multi-threading, recursive tiling, efficient grid based connections.
+This will be able to download and load in much bigger maps and process them much faster.
+Again, this is vibe coded at 2am in the morning and I take no responsibility in the code.

 Self explanatory title.
 Patches other cities into subway builder.
 You need to own the game already and have it on your machine.
 I might extend this to add features and such to subwaybuilder.
 I don't know.
 Its 9pm on a thursday as I type this.
 I don't even know what I'm having for lunch tomorrow; I definitely don't know where this project will be within a week.

 ## Support